dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 The `ID` property becomes the primary key column of the database table that corresponds to this class.
 By default, EF6 interprets a property that's named `ID` or `<classname> ID` as the primary key.

-The `Enrollments` property is a *navigation property*.
+The `Enrollments` property is a navigation property.
 Navigation properties hold other entities related to this entity.
 In this case, the `Enrollments` property of a `Student` entity holds all of the `Enrollment` entities related to that `Student` entity.
 In other words, if a given `Student` row in the database has two related `Enrollment` rows (rows that contain that student's primary key value in their `StudentID` foreign key column), that `Student` entity's `Enrollments` navigation property contains those two `Enrollment` entities.

-Navigation properties are typically defined as `virtual` so that they can take advantage of certain EF6 functionality such as *lazy loading*.
+Navigation properties are typically defined as `virtual` so that they can take advantage of an EF6 functionality called lazy loading.
 Lazy loading is  explained in the [Reading Related Data](reading-related-data-with-the-entity-framework-in-an-asp-net-mvc-application.md) tutorial later in this series.

 If a navigation property can hold multiple entities (as in many-to-many or one-to-many relationships), its type must be a list to which you can add, delete, and update entries. `ICollection` is a good example.